-Michael has worked on public heritage projects and, prior to entering the academic world, worked in retail and sales, and in the museums sector.
+Michael has worked on public heritage projects, TV consultancy and, prior to entering the academic world, worked in retail and sales, and in the museums sector.
 This often involved historical interpretation, including dressing up as a Victorian policeman and, on occasion, a massive teddy bear!
 When not conducting research, writing or teaching, Michael indulges in a love of music, political theory, French literature and shoes.

 Michael is open to media, research and historical consulting engagements.
 Please use the contact page.